 - This can be resolved through an in-built resolution service, refunding DAO users in the event of a mishap occurring.

 - Additionally, the system can be built to incorporate trust.
-Individuals wishing to use the decentralised delivery method can check the history of the delivery agents that state they are available to deliver your goods.
+Individuals wishing to use the decentralised gig can check the history of the gig workers that state they are available to provide their services.

 As you’re still at home, you realise that you need to go out… but instead of calling a taxi or loading up Uber, you once again decide to use a DAO.
 You enter your destination and pickup and your AEA once again puts together a list of available providers for you.
 You pick one and, a scant few minutes later, the driver pulls up outside and you set off.
 While in the car, you receive a notification that your parcel has been delivered via the delivery DAO.
 You later receive a glowing review due to the Amazon-style same day delivery that your business has provided.